 In this case the server needs to be fixed.
 Chrome won’t use insecure connections in order to protect your privacy.

 You may find that the site works in other browsers.
 This is because other browsers, unknowingly or intentionally, work around the broken servers.
 But this doesn't change the fact that the servers have a glaring security hole and should be fixed.

-This error message is triggered if the SSL/TLS handshake attempts to use a public key, smaller than 1024 bits, for ephemeral Diffie-Hellman key agreement.
+As of Chrome 45, this error message is triggered if the SSL/TLS handshake attempts to use a public key, smaller than 1024 bits, for ephemeral Diffie-Hellman key agreement.

 For website administrators

 If your website has this problem, either: